mayankkhanka/html-portfolio/README.md

 # html-portfolio
-This is a basic structure of a portfolio created using only HTML.(It was developed as a small project while I was learning HTML.)
+This is a basic structure of a portfolio created using only HTML.(It was developed as a small project while I was revising HTML.)